 The only way to ask for an energy label is at the website of the Dutch government.
 In 2022 an energy label for your house in the Netherlands will cost at least €250-€300.
 This depends on the type of house, the time the energy advisor needs and which documentation is available.
 It is valid for 10 years.

 3 steps you can take:

 Step 2 Search for all the documents about the house.
-Bills from construction companies, drawings, pictures, receits etc.
+Bills from construction companies, drawings, pictures, receipts etc.

 How to improve the energy label of your house?

-The 10 characteristics where the energy label is based on are:
+The 10 characteristics on which the energy label is based are: